benjaminkiesl/tamarin_toy_protocol/README.md

 2. Can you again formulate a lemma that says that both Alice and Bob can reach the 'DONE' state?

-3. Can you again formulate a lemma that says "When Bob is in the 'DONE' state, an adversary cannot know the session key"?
+3. Can you again formulate a lemma that says "When Bob is in the 'DONE' state, an attacker cannot know the session key"?
 Can Tamarin prove this lemma?

-4. Can you also formulate and prove a lemma that says "When Alice is in the 'DONE' state, an adversary cannot know the session key"?
+4. Can you also formulate and prove a lemma that says "When Alice is in the 'DONE' state, an attacker cannot know the session key"?

 5. Is it possible that Bob reaches the 'DONE' state but Alice does not?
 (Maybe Tamarin can help with answering this question!?)
 If so, why is that?
 What could we do to deal with this?